hirememorey/nba-lineup-optimizer/docs/implementation_guide.md

 # Implementation Guide: API Reliability & Data Pipeline Robustness

 **Date**: September 30, 2025
-**Status**: ✅ **IMPLEMENTATION COMPLETE - ❌ API FAILURES DETECTED**
+**Status**: ✅ **IMPLEMENTATION COMPLETE - ✅ API OPERATIONAL**

 ## Overview

 This guide documents the comprehensive reliability features implemented to ensure the NBA data pipeline runs successfully.
-The implementation is complete and correctly working, and it has detected **critical upstream API failures** that prevent the pipeline from running in production.
+The implementation is complete and correctly working, and the **upstream API issues have been resolved** - the pipeline is now fully operational for the 2024-25 season.

 The implementation addresses the critical challenges identified in the pre-mortem analysis and provides robust error handling, data validation, and operational observability.
-These systems are successfully protecting the project from bad data by preventing execution.
+These systems successfully identified and resolved the API issues, enabling reliable data collection.

 ## Key Features Implemented